Back to Blog

 Trap 3: Ignoring Time of Day

-Lesson: The first 15-30 minutes of trading are chaotic.
-Candlestick patterns during this time are less reliable.
-Wait for the market to establish a real direction.
+The first 15–30 minutes of the market open are chaotic.
+Candlestick patterns during this period are often false signals driven by opening noise and overnight order flow.
+Allow the market to settle before trusting a pattern.

 Trap 4: Forgetting the Overall Market